natemaia/dk/README.md

 #### Todo

-- Code reduction and simplification.
+- Simplification.

 #### Contributing

-I'm open to contributions or ideas so feel free.
-I don't use a ton of comments
+I'm very open to contributions or ideas.
-and the xcb documentation is kinda shit, but if you're familiar with other window
-managers most of it will be simple.
-If you're coming from xlib, most of the calls
-are easily translated to xcb with minor fiddling.
-There are some make flags I use
-often when testing.

 To enable internal stderr debug output
 ```
 make debug
 ```

-To leave debug symbols in *(for debuggers: gdb, valgrind, etc.)*.
+To leave debug symbols in *(for gdb, valgrind, etc.)*.
 ```
 make nostrip
 ```